-The Little Market sources from artisan groups and social enterprises that aid refugees and internally displaced peoples (IDPs).
+The Little Market sources from artisan and producer groups that aid refugees and internally displaced peoples (IDPs).
 They must rebuild their lives, oftentimes not knowing the language and culture of the country in which they have resettled.

 MANY REFUGEES HAVE BEEN FORCED TO LEAVE THEIR COUNTRIES IN ORDER TO ESCAPE WAR, PERSECUTION, ENVIRONMENTAL CHANGE, FAMINE, AND UNIMAGINABLE ATROCITIES.